nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

   <li>Which aggregations are needed to summarize my answer effectively?</li>
 </ul>

 This mindset is great to really understand databases, a skill for life.
-On the plus side getting into this mindset greatly helps in communicating with my fellow data engineers, reducing the chances of getting lost in translation.
+On the plus side developing this point of view greatly helps in communicating with my fellow data engineers, reducing the chances of getting lost in translation.

 **Week 1: no jokes**

-Here I share what I loved the most about the learning process and what I think might be helpful for future use.
+Here I share what I've found more useful during the learning process and what I think might be helpful for future use.
 You can find my complete anwers <a href="https://github.com/nstamboglis/8WeekSQLChallenge/blob/main/DM8WSC_W1.sql">here</a> if you're curious (let me know if you find bugs and/or better ways of solving the use cases!).

 *Sub-queries:*

-I love the SQL concept of sub-queries.
-Essentially via a sub-query the analyst can first extract the information he/she wants (in the internal query), to then elaborate it further in a sub-sequent query (the external one), as in the example below:
+Sub-queries queries are essentially steps to break down the problem at hand.
+Via a sub-queries the analyst can first extract the information he/she wants (in the internal query), to then elaborate it further in a sub-sequent query (the external one), as in the example below:

 <body>
 <pre>